hyperledger/indy-hipe/text/localized-messages/README.md

 were localization-worthy.
 Both would likely use the same locale in their values, but we don't really want to repeat that locale twice.
-The preferred way to handle this is to decorate the *message* with semantics that apply message-wide, and to decorate *fields* with semantics that apply just to them.
+The preferred way to handle this is to decorate the *message* with semantics that apply message-wide, and to decorate *fields* with semantics that apply just to fields.
 Following this pattern puts our example message into a more canonical form:

 [![The @l10n decorator at message scope](message-scope.png)](message-scope.json)